Neil Mason: Coaching career

 Mason started coaching at TCA in 2000.

 Following his time with TCA Volleyball, Mason did work with the USA Volleyball High Performance Team from 2005 to 2010 under the tutelage of Doug Beal.

 In 2010, Mason left team USA to return to do developing young talent in club volleyball.

-Head Coaching Record
+Head coaching record

 Honors

 TCA has won 3 National Championships.

 In 2004, they won the 17-Open National Championship.

 In 2006, Lilla Frederick lead her team to Gold in the 18-Open National Championship.
 In only 5 years in existence, TCA volleyball club wins its second gold medal and 1st in the 18-Open Division.